 Full tuition fees

-Relocation allowance
+Relocation allowance (varies by university)

-Strong academic record
+Strong academic record (usually First Class Honours equivalent)

-Proposal aligned with university research priorities
+Research proposal aligned with university priorities

 This is a top pick for students seeking a fully funded PhD in Australia for international students.

-100% fee remission for up to 4 years
+100% fee remission (up to 4 years)

 Overseas student health cover

-Proof of research potential
+Quality of research proposal

 The Australian National University offers multiple PhD scholarships Australia for international students based on merit and research potential.